-- 1. Information on how to enroll or transfer the student to an appropriate school - A certified packet of student information that includes closure notice, a copy of the student's cumulative record and other records, including but not limited to grade reports, discipline records, immunization records, completed coursework, credits that meet graduation requirements, a transcript, and state testing results - 3.
-Information on student completion of college entrance requirements, for all high school students affected by the closure
+- 1. Information on how to enroll or transfer the student to an appropriate school - 2.
+A certified packet of student information that includes closure notice, a copy of the student's cumulative record and other records, including but not limited to grade

+3. Information on student completion of college entrance requirements, for all high school students affected by the closure